USS Carl M. Levin: Construction and career

 The contract for the ship, along with the name, was first announced in a press release from General Dynamics, parent company of Bath Iron Works, on 31 March 2016.
 The official designation of DDG-120 as Carl M. Levin by Secretary of the Navy Ray Mabus was announced on 11 April 2016.

 On 2 October 2021, Carl M. Levin was christened at the Bath Iron Works shipyard in Bath, Maine.
 She is the 42nd Flight IIA ship, and the fifth of the "technology insertion" (TI) builds with elements of the follow-on Flight III series.
 She is fitted with the Aegis Combat System baseline 9 which includes integrated air and missile defense capability.

 Carl M. Levin completed her sea trials on 9 December 2022 and delivered to the United States Navy on 26 January 2023.

-The ship is expected to be commissioned during the spring of 2023.
+The ship was commissioned in Baltimore, Maryland on 24 June 2023, and arrived in her first homeport, Pearl Harbor, on 7 August 2023.
+Her battle flag features a kraken splitting a pirate ship in two, designed by one of her sailors in an internal competition.